himanshuahlawat31/udacity-icybersecurity-nd545/icybersecurity.md

 - **You will not be able to create additional Resource Groups.**  There is one resource group already created for you named cloud-demo-XXXXXX.
 Choose the existing Resource Group when creating resources.

-- When you create a new Virtual Machine, please make sure to change the default disc type from "Premium SSD" to "**Standard HDD**" for the "OS Disk Type" field on the "Discs" tab.
-Failure to do so will trigger a "Validation failed" error message.

 - You will not be able to create Active Directory resources.
 This is not a requirement for any project/exercise.